righthandabacus/righthandabacus.github.io/_posts/2011-04-23-zas04-tcpfailover.markdown

 Brief read.

 This paper is about TCP failover in a web environment.
-It assumes that a web service is provided by one frontend and $N$ backends.
+It assumes that a web service is provided by one frontend and $$N$$ backends.
 The backend servers are identical and in a ring structure so that one covers each other for the failure.
-Any one of the $N$ backend alive can respond to the request.
+Any one of the $$N$$ backend alive can respond to the request.
 The frontend receives requests from the client and forward to the backends.
 All backend receives the same request but only one is really handling it as the frontend only allows the response packet from one of them to pass through.